 After your deck is finished you will receive a written notice that it has passed all the necessary inspections.
 The best way to estimate any tax increase is to contact your local tax assessor’s office, provide them the scope of the building project and ask for an estimate of the new tax amount.

 Increased Insurance Costs

-It is important to ensure that your new deck is covered by homeowner’s insurance.
-Once construction is complete and you receive a Certificate of Occupancy from your town’s building department, you can contact your home insurance company.
-Let them know how much it cost to build the deck, so that they can increase your policy to reflect this added cost.
+It is important to ensure that your deck is covered by homeowner’s insurance.
+Once deck construction is complete and you receive a Certificate of Occupancy from your town’s building department, you can contact your home insurance company.
+Let them know how much you paid for the deck, so that they can increase your policy to reflect this added cost.